jcd2163/jcd2163.github.io/_posts/2018-06-19-West_nile_project_final.md

 # Model & Results

 For the modeling portion, I used a pipeline based on classes built by my awesome teacher Adam!
 ModelTransformer allows for multiple scalers to be used in a pipeline.
 SampleExtractor and DenseTransformer allow CountVectorizer to be used for dummying features without data leakage from train to test or predict datasets.
-More information can be found on Adam's website: https://blomadam.github.io/.
+More information can be found on Adam's website [here](https://blomadam.github.io/).

 In addition to the pipepline, I used Train Test Split, StratifiedKFold, and GridSearchCV (Cross Validation) to help determine model parameters.
 Train test splitting allows for a holdout test set to be created to be scored after the best model parameters are selected through gridsearch with cross validation.
 StratifiedKFold ensure that the classes are balanced in each CV set, thereby ensuring that the model is trained equally for each class.
 Cross validation and StratifiedKFold also both ensure that overfitting is reduced.